Home

 ε Leonis (epsilon Leonis)

-ε Leonis is a variable bright giant star in the constellation of Leo.
+ε Leonis is a variable bright giant star of spectral class G1 in the constellation of Leo.

 ε Leonis visual magnitude is 2.98.
-Thanks to its high brightness, ε Leonis is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Because of its brightness, ε Leonis is clearly visible to the naked eye when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 2.98